DSC-Capstone/dsc-capstone.github.io/instructor/current.md

 ### Assignments

+All assignments in the course are "default assignments", suitably generic for any domain.
+However, if any assignment does not fit with your plans for your domain, feel free to adapt the default assignment for your students.

 **Large Assignments:** Quarter 1 consists of two primary assignments that are largely fixed across all domains:
 1. A [result replication](/student/assignments#result-replication), and